 Read our article about how pet food is made.

 Aside from the meat quality, another issue with conventional dog food is the fillers and additives.
 In the 1990’s, Nature’s Recipe dog food brand was forced to recall thousands of their products at a $20 million loss because consumers began noticing a trend in their pets vomiting after feeding them the brand.
 As it turns out, the toxin vomitoxin, a derivative of the toxin mycotoxin which is released from mold contaminated wheat, was discovered as the agent of sickness for the dogs.

 Another tragedy of international scale brought into sharp focus the dangers of commercial pet food.
 In 2007, a massive recall was initiated in North America, South America and Europe on hundreds of pet food products found to be tainted with melamine—an industrial chemical used to make fertilizer and plastic.
 Over 8,000 pet deaths from the tainted food were reported in the US alone.
 This was traced back to at least two Chinese companies who knowingly supplied melamine tainted wheat gluten and rice protein—two forms of cheap protein used in commercial pet food—to hundreds of pet food manufacturers around the world.

-Health benefits of a raw diet
+Health benefits of a raw dog food diet

 The group True Carnivores has provided a complete raw diet to thousands of clients with noticeable health benefits.
 Even veterinarians of dogs who have switched to raw diets are starting to see the benefits in the improvement of their patients’ health and wellbeing.